How to Compare Acrylic vs. Laminated Shower Wall Panels

 Advantage #2 of Laminated Wall Panels – You can use fashion-forward matte finishes

-Let’s face it gloss finishes are not hot today.
+Let’s face it gloss finishes ARE NOTE hot today.
 You’re choosing matte nickel over ‘old style’ polished chrome or polished brass fixtures.
 Matte is simpler to clean (that’s a HUGE plus when you’re dealing with a bathroom).
 Matte doesn’t show water spots like gloss.

 So, it’s nice to know in laminate wall panels there’s a large selection of matte finished textures.
 You could go with rough wood wall panels which will give you the ceramic tile look, without the maintenance.
 You can use a 3D textured slate wall panels for a rustic feel – with ZERO maintenance for you.

-The bottom line is – with laminate you can choose matte and gloss finishes, with acrylic you’re stuck with gloss only.
+The bottom line is – with laminate you can choose matte and gloss finishes, with acrylic you’re stuck with gloss only – and in case you haven’t thought about it also, gloss finishes show more spots than a matte look.

 Advantage #3 of Laminated Wall Panels – Thicker modular panel sizes are simpler to work with than thin acrylic sheets